Digital Health Technologies: Diagnostic Applications - CAM 30301

 3. Must be prescribed by a health care provider.

-SaMDs, as defined by FDA, are subject to the same evaluation standards as other devices; the Blue Cross Blue Shield Association Technology Evaluation Criterion are as follows:
+SaMDs, as defined by FDA, are subject to the same evaluation standards as other devices; The criterion are as follows:

 1. The technology must have final approval from the appropriate governmental regulatory bodies.